saryazdi/Duckietown-Object-Detection-LFV/README.md

 </ul>

 <h3>Varying Speed and Omega Gain</h3>
-Our robot detects turns and slows down at turns.
-Moreover, it detects straight paths and speeds up when on a straight path.
 <ul>
-  <li>Our robot detects whether it is close to a left turn, a right turn or a straight path.
-Turns are detected based on statistics of the line detections.</li>
+  <li>Our robot detects whether it is close to a left turn, a right turn or on a straight path.
+Turns are detected using statistics of detected lines.</li>
-  <li> The duckiebot speed increases gradually at straight paths, while the omega gain gets smaller (so that the robot corrects less when moving fast to avoid jerky movement).</li>
+  <li> The duckiebot gradually speeds up on straight paths, while reducing the omega gain (so that the robot corrects less when moving fast to avoid jerky movement).</li>
-  <li> The duckiebot speed decreases gradually when at turns, while the omega gain gets larger (to make a nice sharp turn).</li>
+  <li> The duckiebot gradually slows down at turns, while increasing the omega gain (to make nice sharp turns).</li>
-  <li> While changing velocity/omega gain, we used a second order degree polynomial as opposed to a linear function, so after a turn the robot speeds up slowly, giving it enough time to correct its position before going fast.
+  <li> A second order degree polynomial is used for changing velocity/omega gain.
+So, after a turn the robot speeds up slowly, giving it enough time to correct its position before going fast.
 At turns, the robot will slow down faster to ensure safe navigation of the turn.</li>
 </ul>